ninjasujan/throttle-guard/libs/trafix/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/ninjasujan/throttle-guard/blob/main/libs/trafix/LICENCE) file for details.

 ---

-For more information, please refer to the [official documentation](https://github.com/your-repo-link).
+For more information and detailed documentation, please refer to our [official documentation](https://github.com/ninjasujan/throttle-guard/tree/main/libs/trafix).